 |Microsoft SQL Server||ADMINISTER BULK OPERATIONS, ALTER ANY CONNECTION, ALTER ANY LINKED SERVER, ALTER ANY LOGIN, ALTER SERVER STATE, ALTER TRACE, CONNECT SQL, CREATE ANY DATABASE, VIEW ANY DATABASE, VIEW ANY DEFINITION, VIEW SERVER STATE, ALTER ANY SERVER ROLE, ALTER ANY USER, ALTER ON ROLE SQLAgentOperatorRole||DB_OWNER (Database Level Role) PROCESSADMIN (Server Level Role) SETUPADMIN(Server Level Role) SQLAgentUserRole(Server Level Role)|

-Accidentally if you delete the master user’s permissions, then you can restore them by modifying the DB instance and setting a new master user password.
+If you accidentally delete master user’s permissions, they can be restored by modifying the DB instance and setting a new master user password.

-Hence it strongly recommended for the users to set a different username and don’t use this directly in your applications.
-This practice will help you to avoid security breaches misuse of cloud resources and contributes to a secure cloud infrastructure.
+Hence it is strongly recommended that the users set a different username and never use this directly in their applications.
+This practice will help you avoid security breaches, misuse of cloud resources, and overall contribute to a secure cloud infrastructure.